chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 Take your notifications to the next level with one or more of these add-ons.

 <ul>
+    <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-reply-email/" target="_new">Reply by Email Add-on</a>: Users can create new topics or replies directly from their mailbox.
+No need to click links or open the forums in a browser.
+Heck, they can even dictate their topics/replies if they want!</li>
 	<li><a href="https://usestrict.net/product/bbpress-notify-no-spam-bulk-mailer/" target="_new">Bulk Mailer Add-on</a>: Having trouble with mailout timouts because you have too many users?
 This is the solution.
 Integrate bbpnns with Mailgun or SendGrid and send messages in batches of 1000 instead of one-by-one.</li>
-    <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-reply-email/" target="_new">Reply by Email Add-on</a>: Users can reply directly from their mailbox.
-No need to click links or open the forums in a browser.
-Heck, they can even dictate their replies if they want!</li>
     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-opt-out-add-on/" target="_new">Opt-out Add-on</a>: Users can choose not to receive any notifications, or simply unsubscribe from the thread with a single click.
 A must-have for CAN-SPAM and CASL laws!</li>
     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-digests/" target="_new">Digest Add-on</a>: Users can choose to receive daily, weekly, or monthly digests.</li>
     <li><a href="https://usestrict.net/product/bbpress-moderation-plugin-add-on/" target="_new">bbPress Moderation Integration</a>: Make bbpnns work with <a href="https://wordpress.org/plugins/bbpressmoderation/" target="_new">bbPress Moderation</a>.</li>